TareqMonwer/django-ticket-booking/README.md

 ### Installation
 + clone & go to the repo folder

+#### pipenv installation guide:
++ install the pipenv package manager first
++ go to the project root directory where manage.py resides.
++ run `pipenv shell`, it will create and activate virtualenv
++ run `pipenv install` it will install all dependencies listed in Pipfile.lock.

+#### If you prefer virtualenv or venv, consider following this installation guide:
 + create a virtual environment `virtualenv env` or use any equivalant tool.
 + activate virtualenv `source env/bin/activate` in linux.
 For windows, use `.\env\bin\activate.bat` (probably).
 + Install dependencies by running `pip install -r requirements.txt` command.